 - details of prescribed court orders and sex offender notification requirements

-An enhanced disclosure certificate will not provide any interpretation of the information checked, nor will it provide any assessed decision of an individual’s suitability to host a refugee in their home.
-Should the decision be taken that the host and/or property are not suitable.
-The local authority will inform the host of this decision by letter, reflecting that checks undertaken have been in keeping with the Homes for Ukraine Sponsor Guidance.
+Should the decision be taken that the host and/or property are not suitable, the local authority will inform the host of this decision by letter, reflecting that checks undertaken have been in keeping with the Ukraine Sponsorship Scheme Sponsor Guidance.

-The arrival(s) from Ukraine should, however, be provided with information relating to any risks identified to help them in their decision.
+The guest(s) should be provided with information relating to any risks identified to help them in their decision.
 As part of this conversation, the local authority may wish to offer accommodation.
 This would be the local authority’s decision to make.

-If child or adult protection risks have been identified, the local authority may prevent or delay a move until such time as child protection and/or adult protection procedures have been followed, including risk assessment.
-In cases of child/adult protection, where there is no alternative accommodation available to the local authority.
-Accommodation can be sought via the Welcome Hub arrangements whilst risk assessments are undertaken and longer term accommodation found, though this will be subject to availability.
+If child or adult protection risks have been identified, the local authority may prevent or delay a move until child protection and/or adult protection procedures have been followed, including risk assessment.
+In cases of child/adult protection, where there is no alternative accommodation available to the local authority, accommodation can be sought via the Welcome Hub arrangements whilst risk assessments are undertaken and longer-term accommodation found, though this will be subject to availability.

-Further information about how disclosure checks will be sought and processed by local authorities in relation to sponsors (hosts) is in the Super Sponsor Scheme and Homes for Ukraine: guidance for local authorities.
+Further information about how disclosure checks will be sought and processed by local authorities is contained in local authority guidance.

 There is a problem